7 Best Replacement Window Brands for Homes of 2024

 Headquartered in Charlotte, North Carolina, Jeld-Wen is another top window manufacturer that is often a better fit for those at a lower price point.

-Jen-Weld offers all of the standard window selections, including top-selling double-hung and casement-style windows.
+Jen-Weld offers all standard window selections, including top-selling double-hung and casement-style windows.

 Replacement windows are not the main focus for Jeld-Wen as they focus more on new-construction windows.
 However, they do have a selection of affordable replacement windows offered and installed by Home Depot.